Anaphylaxis Law and Policies by Province and Territory

 Schools and Child Care Facilities

 Each school board and child care centre in Quebec develops and updates its own protocols.
 Most protocols are based on guidelines by the prehospital emergency services (Services préhospitaliers d’urgence.
-There is currently no legislation mandating anaphylaxis protocols in schools, but there is a community movement to get such legislation passed.
-For more information, please see the form below.
+There is currently no legislation mandating anaphylaxis protocols in schools.

 Students at risk of anaphylaxis are encouraged to be involved in a collaborative individualized planning process that results in the creation of an Inclusion and Intervention Plan (IIP).
 This plan provides written documentation of the student’s specific needs and outlines the supports required to optimize the child’s safety at school.
 No official legislation is in place guaranteeing an IIP at the present time.
 In 2015, the Saskatchewan School Boards Association issued its “Managing Life-Threatening Conditions Policy Advisory” which includes anaphylaxis and is available on their website.
 Reference: www.saskschoolboards.ca.